Three-Wave Mixing Element with Quantum Paraelectric Materials: A Degenerate Parametric Amplifier

 The compression power of a degenerate parametric amplifier is a critical parameter that determines the maximum gain and operating range of the amplifier.
-It is set by a combination of effects including Kerr nonlinearity, higher order terms in the circuit Hamiltonian, and pump depletion; as such it is complicated to precisely model.
+It is set by a combination of effects including Kerr nonlinearity, higher-order terms in the circuit Hamiltonian, and pump depletion; as such it is complicated to precisely model.
 Inductive nonlinearities, e.g. kinetic inductance of the electrodes and the proposed stepped-impedance coupler, may also affect power compression.
-We begin by estimating power compression due to the Kerr effect.
-A PANDA with an effective Kerr term of order $K_\mathrm{eff}/2\pi \approx 0.1 \units{Hz}$ and linewidth of $\kappa/2\pi \approx 20 \units{MHz}$ will require $N\approx10^{8}$ circulating photons to shift the resonator frequency by a linewidth.
-At a 2 GHz resonant frequency, this corresponds to a circulating power of $P_\mathrm{circ} = N \hbar \omega_0 \kappa \approx -64 \units{dBm}$, similar to state-of-the-art KIPAs (e.g. 1-dB compression powers of -50 dBm in Ref.~\cite{parker:2022}, -65 dBm in Ref.~\cite{frasca:2024}), and far greater than JJ-based parametric amplifiers engineered for high power compression (e.g. approximately -100 dBm in Ref.~\cite{frattini:2018}).
-A three-wave mixing element based on a nanoscale capacitor made from STO or KTO can therefore be expected to have power handling competitive with respect to superconducting alternatives, along with advantages from a compact form factor.
-To optimize power handling it is important to use thick electrodes to reduce kinetic inductance, and to use high quality materials with large dielectric susceptibility and low loss.
+Though we present the existence of a Kerr-free operating point, we estimate from lowest-order theory, only, that a PANDA can have an effective Kerr term of order $K_\mathrm{eff}/2\pi \approx 0.1 \units{Hz}$, in comparison to a linewidth of $\kappa/2\pi \approx 20 \units{MHz}$ as shown in Fig.~\ref{fig:gain}.
+It will therefore require $N\approx10^{8}$ circulating photons to shift the resonator frequency by a linewidth.
+At a resonant frequency of 2 GHz, this corresponds to a circulating power of $P_\mathrm{circ} = N \hbar \omega_0 \kappa \approx -64 \units{dBm}$, similar to state-of-the-art KIPAs (e.g. 1-dB compression powers of -50 dBm in Ref.~\cite{parker:2022}, -65 dBm in Ref.~\cite{frasca:2024}), and greater than JJ-based parametric amplifiers engineered for high-power compression (e.g. approximately -100 dBm in Ref.~\cite{frattini:2018}).
+A three-wave-mixing element based on a nanoscale capacitor made from STO or KTO can therefore be expected to have power handling competitive with respect to superconducting alternatives, along with advantages from a compact form factor.
+To optimize power handling it is helpful to use thick electrodes to reduce kinetic inductance, and to use high-quality materials with large dielectric susceptibility and low loss.